qasedak/simple-language-switcher/readme.md

 ## Description

 Simple Language Switcher is a lightweight WordPress plugin that provides a clean, modal-style language selection popup.
-It is designed to work seamlessly with the Polylang plugin, allowing users to switch between different languages on your website with ease.
-It adds some advanced features to Polylang.
+It is designed to work seamlessly with the Polylang plugin, allowing users to switch between different languages on your website with ease and it adds some advanced features so using Polylang would be easier.
 ![Screenshot](https://github.com/user-attachments/assets/7db8b8cf-abab-4ed3-94e7-dbd990baab80)

 ## Features